Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ## Events as Classes or Interfaces

 NServiceBus messages can be implemented either as classes or [interfaces](/nservicebus/messaging/messages-as-interfaces.md).
-Since interfaces cannot be instantiated directly, use the following API to send events implemented as interfaces:
+Since interfaces cannot be instantiated directly, use the following API to publish events implemented as interfaces:

 snippet:InterfacePublish

-NServiceBus will then generate a proxy, set properties and send the message.
+When the event message is declared as an interface, NServiceBus will generate a proxy, set properties and publish the message.
 It's equivalent of the following call:

 snippet:InstancePublish